Peak District Kids writer: Gemma from Families Can Travel

 TYPE OF WALK: circular, pram/buggy friendly, easy going, parkland (one field), well maintained paths

-PARKING: There is a National Trust car park at Ilam Park so free for National Trust members.
-For non-members, the charge is £3.50 for up to 4hrs or £5 for over 4hrs (coin machine or card payment in the ‘Grab & Go’ takeaway cafe).
-Click here for the Google Map location on your phone.
+PARKING: There is a National Trust car park at Ilam Park, which is free for National Trust members.
+For non-members, the charge is £3.50 for up to 4hrs or £5 for over 4hrs (coin machine or card payment in the ‘Grab & Go’ takeaway café).
+Click here for the Google Map point.
 The postcode is: DE6 2AZ.
-There is also a small number of roadside parking spaces in Ilam village but these get snapped up quickly.
+There are also a small number of roadside parking spaces in Ilam village but these get snapped up quickly.
 Dovedale is a very popular tourist destination so please remember to respect local residents.

 WALK HIGHLIGHTS: Beautiful setting of Ilam Hall and Park, formal Italian gardens, riverside trails, stunning views across Dovedale.

-HOW LONG DOES IT TAKE: This walk can be done in 30 minutes but with a couple of optional detours, the leisurely nature of the walk and of course, time for the kids to play, I would allow 2 hours.
+HOW LONG DOES IT TAKE: This walk can be done in 30 minutes but with a couple of optional detours, the leisurely nature of the walk and of course, time for the kids to play, allow for 2 hours.

 ACCESSIBILTY: Pram/buggy friendly, one wrought iron gate, one side opening gate, one field which can get wet but not usually muddy, well maintained paths.

-PUBLIC TOILETS: Toilet facilities and Grab & Go café are located in the Stableyard and were open Mon-Sun from 10-4 when we visited.
-The Manifold Tea-room was closed but for up-to-date information click here.
+PUBLIC TOILETS: Toilet facilities and Grab & Go café are located in the Stableyard.
+There is also The Manifold Tea-room.

 1. Walk towards the top left of the car park where you’ll find a map of the park.
 After this, take a hard right and walk through the wrought iron gate onto the parkland.